-- Sprinkle the clothes with baking soda and leave it to absorb the smells – baking soda is a natural deodoriser.
+- Sprinkle the clothes or garment with baking soda and leave it to absorb the smells – baking soda is a natural deodoriser.
 Make sure the clothes are dry before doing this.

 - Mix 1/2 cup of baking soda in some warm water and soak the musty clothes for an hour or so before washing.

 - Use baking soda added to the washing machine (don’t mix it directly with your laundry detergent.
-Just add it into the base of the drum before loading in your clothes.
+Just add it into the base of the washer drum before loading in your clothes.

 Using white vinegar to get the mildewed smell out of clothes

 A bottle of distilled white vinegar is always really handy to have as there’s loads of ways you can use it for cleaning around your home.

-- Add vinegar to the fabric softener section of your washing machine so that the clothes get a rinse in vinegar at the end of the cycle.
+- Add a cup of vinegar to the fabric softener section of your washing machine so that the clothes get a rinse in vinegar at the end of the cycle.
 Vinegar is also actually a good fabric softener for towels too!
-It works as a natural deodoriser and helps to kill bacteria.
+It works as a natural deodoriser and helps to kill odor-causing bacteria.

 Warning – don’t mix washing detergent or fabric softener with vinegar and never add it to products containing bleach as it creates toxic fumes.

 Okay – if you really want to shift the musty smell then you need to be persistent.
 Follow each step and be prepared to run through the whole routine a couple of times for really stubborn smells.

 - Wash the item as per washing instructions (on the hottest wash the label states) using your regular detergent.
 Adding baking soda to the washing machine drum and white vinegar to the fabric softener compartment.
 (Depending on how much the clothes smell you might want to do this more than once)

 - Dry the item on a washing line outside so it can really blow through.
 Leave it outside blowing in the wind for at least a day.